Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 Why not?

 Because when it comes to the home, we want specialists.
-We want someone who has worked on homes in our area and price range with a certain level of quality, who can implement a certain stylistic quality, and who is familiar with the best of the best of everything to make our home amazing.
+We want to hire someone who has worked on homes in our area and price range with our expected level of quality, who can implement a certain stylistic quality, and who is familiar with the best of the best of everything to make our home amazing.

 So package up what you do and be clear about your service offerings.
-Don't just list all the things you can do (and definitely don't list them as if you're talking to another designer.
+Don't just list all the things you can do (and definitely don't list them as if you're talking to another interior designer or an architect.
 No jargon, please!).

-Don't do everything for everyone.
-Become known for something.
-Start saying NO to projects you don't want/don't like doing, and instead keep talking about the project types you DO WANT.
+Say NO to projects you don't want/don't like doing, and instead, talk only about the services you offer and the project types you DO WANT.

-For example, if you want more new build projects:
+For example, if you want to sell more of your new construction design services:

 • Talk more about how you work with clients on their new construction homes.